selfrefactor/rambdax/README.md

 #### renameProps

-> renameProps(rules: Object, input: Object): Object
+> renameProps(rules: object, input: object): object

 If property `prop` of `rules` is also a property in `input`, then rename `input` property to `rules[prop]`.